Panasonic FZ2500 vs Sony A6000

 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ2500 is the clear winner of the match-up (14 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the FZ2500 emerges as the winner of the contest (14 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ2500 and the Sony A6000 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.